Davidatlarge/REC_R/README.md

 ## Calculate integrated rates

-The rates of production of a constituent for “C” can be integrated using `integrate_rates()`.
+The rates of production of a constituent for *C* can be integrated using `integrate_rates()`.
 The integration interval can be defined using the `z_min` and `z_max` arguments but if no values for these are supplied, rates will be integrated over the entire z range.
-By default, the calculation will be explaind as text printed to the console but this can be suppresed by setting the argument `explain = FALSE`.
+By default, the calculation will be explained as text printed to the console but this can be suppressed by setting the argument `explain = FALSE`.

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->